Palash90/vi/README.md

 +----------------------------------------------------------+
 ```
 ### 3.1.1 Move by characters
-While you have opened the file in vi editor, the
+When you open a file in vi editor, the
 cursor resides at the first character of the file.
 Press `<Esc>` key once just to make sure, you are in
 normal mode.